 First Alert Weather Days Saturday and Sunday

 GREENVILLE, S.C.
-(FOX Carolina) - Conditions remain pleasant for today, but we head downhill Saturday and Sunday.
+(FOX Carolina) - Rain is on the way and conditions are heading downhill Saturday and Sunday.

 First Alert Headlines